-The open and active phase of an L&I claim or self-insured employer workers’ compensation claim is the phase where the claim is open and the injured worker is actively receiving necessary and proper treatment for claim related conditions.
-The open and active phase of a claim begins to wind down as the injured worker reaches Maximum Medical Improvement or Medical Fixity (MMI).
-MMI does not mean that the injured worker returned to the same level of physical health prior to the injury or disease.
-MMI means that the medical providers have given the injured worker all available diagnostic, curative or rehabilitative treatment available and that any further treatment will be palliative only.
+The open and active phase of an L&I claim or self-insured employer claim when the work injury claimant receives medical treatment.
+In legal terms, we refer to this phase as when the worker is actively receiving necessary and proper treatment for conditions that relate to the claim. related conditions.
+This phase begins to wind down as the work injury claimant reaches Maximum Medical Improvement (MMI) or Medical Fixity.
+Maximum medical improvement does not mean that the worker returns to the same level of physical health prior to the work injury or disease.
+In essence, it means that medical providers gave the injured worker all the treatment they can.
+In other words, the worker received all available diagnostic, curative or rehabilitative treatment.
+Beyond that, any further treatment will be palliative only.

-Once injured workers reaches MMI, it is important to assess their overall level of functioning to determine their permanent post injury or disease abilities.
-In some cases, the attending provider can provide a reasonably accurate assessment of the injured workers permanent abilities.
-However, sometimes a provider would like additional data to assess an injured worker’s abilities.
-As part of this step, and a Physical Capacity Evaluation (PCE) or Functional Capacity Evaluation (FCE) can be a tremendously helpful.
-This tool can help better understand an injured worker’s ability to return to work.
-It can also help guide recommendations regarding the type or length of treatment that may still be needed.
+Once the work injury claimant reaches medical fixity, we need to assess their overall level of function.
+The evaluation is critical to determine their permanent abilities following the workplace injury.
+Occasionally, the attending provider can deliver a reasonably accurate assessment.
+However, in most cases, the provider needs additional tests and data.
+Here, as part of this step, we recommend performing a Physical Capacity Evaluation (PCE) or Functional Capacity Evaluation (FCE).
+This evaluation tool can help us understand the work injury claimant’s ability to return to work.
+It can also help guide doctor recommendations regarding further treatment that may be necessary.

-A qualified and licenses physical or occupational therapist will perform the evaluation.
-The Department of Labor and Industries (L&I) requires the findings of the evaluation to be put into a report containing six elements that include:
+A qualified and licensed physical or occupational therapist perform the physical or functional evaluation.
+The Department of Labor and Industries (L&I) requires the therapist to compile all evaluation in a report.
+Furthermore, the report must contain 6 important elements:

 (1) Worker information;